bradleyvance23/eco395-ml-midterm-kalshi/README.md

 ## Results
-The train and test MSE values from the five models are reproduced below:
+The train and test MSE values from the six models are reproduced below:
 | Model | Train MSE | Test MSE |
 | :--- | :--- | :--- |
 | Linear Regression | 0.0002363762177756273 | 0.0003169875288916838 |